syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

+>**NOTE**
+•When `ResourceIdCollection` not added to 'ScheduleAppointment' then the appointment will not be displayed in when `ResourceGroupType` set as `Resource` or `Date`.
+•When `ResourceGroupType` set as `None`, then ‘ScheduleAppointment' associated with `ResourceIdCollection` appointment will be displayed in scheduler.

 ### Appointment sharing to multiple resources
-Multiple resources can share the same events, If appointment details edited or updated then the changes will reflect on all other shared instances simultaneously.
+Multiple resources can share the same events or appointments, If appointment details edited or updated then the changes will reflect on all other shared instances simultaneously.

 {% tabs %}
 {% highlight c# %}